hanhanwu/Hanhan_Data_Science_Resources/Experiences.md

 -- Preprocessing

 * <b>Feature Scaling</b>, normaly scaling continuous varables to [0,1] or use (x - x_min)/(x_max - x_min)
-* <b>Feature Standarization</b> (z-score normalization), means having zero mean and unit variance, with μ=0 and σ=1, where μ is the mean (average) and σ is the standard deviation from the mean, z = (x - μ)/σ
+* <b>Feature Standarization</b> (z-score normalization), means having zero mean and unit variance, with μ=0 and σ=1, where μ is the mean (average) and σ is the standard deviation from the mean, <b>z = (x - μ)/σ</b>
  * Elements such as l1 ,l2 regularizer in linear models (logistic comes under this category) and RBF kernel in SVM in objective function of learners assumes that all the features are centered around zero and have variance in the same order.
  * Label Encoding in Scikit-Learn, encode categorical variables into [0, n_classes-1]
-* <b>One-Hot Encoding</b>, transforms each categorical feature with n possible values into n binary features, with only one active, all new variable has boolean values (0 or 1)
+* <b>One-Hot Encoding</b>, transforms each categorical feature with n possible values into n binary variables, with only one active, all new variable has boolean values (0 or 1)
 * <b>Skewness</b> is a measure of asymmetry of distribution.
 Many model building techniques have the assumption that predictor values are distributed normally and have a symmetrical shape.
-Therefore, resolving skeness is necessary in date preprocessing for many models
+Therefore, resolving skeness is necessary in data preprocessing for many models

 -- Segmentation

 * The most common techniques used for building an objective segmentation are CHAID and CRT.
-Each of these techniques attempt to maximize the difference among segments with regards to the target.
+Each of these techniques attempt to <b>maximize the difference among segments with regards to the target</b>.
 * CHAID uses a chi square statistic, while CRT uses Gini impurity.
 * The most common techniques for building non-objective segmentation are cluster analysis, such as k-means.
 * Each of these techniques uses a distance measure.
 This is done to maximize the distance between the two segments by implying maximum difference between the segments with regards to a combination of all the variables.
-* A separate model will be built for each segment.
+* <b>A separate model will be built for each segment</b>.
 * The most effective measure for evaluating a segmentation scheme for the purpose of building separate models is the <b>LIFT</b> in predictive power that can be achieved by building segmented models.
 The Gini of model-2 is compared with the Gini of model-1.
 Then, the ratio of the two is designated as the lift in predictive power from model-1 to model-2.
 * With logistic regression, we use lift in Gini, but with linear model, we should use the lift in Adjusted R Square, instead of lift in Gini.
 * Weight of Evidence <b>(WOE)</b> is a common measure used for understanding if a particular range of value for a variable has a relatively higher or lower concentration of the desired target.
 A positive value of WoE indicates that there is a higher concentration of the target and vice-versa.
 * If different segments share similar WOE trends for a variable, it means the predictive power for the variable plays similar role on each segmentation, it dones't generate too much impact in segmented models, compared with the overall model.
-* I would use clustering first to make my life easier.
-Then, I may try supervised methods such as different trees + ensembling/boosting; random forest, etc.
 * Reference: https://www.analyticsvidhya.com/blog/2016/02/guide-build-predictive-models-segmentation/?utm_content=bufferb3404&utm_medium=social&utm_source=facebook.com&utm_campaign=buffer